beshu/sword/README.md

 sword -d directory/you/wanna/watch
 ```

-And it tells you something like:
+So.
+It tells you something like:

     >> Sword 1.6.0/Thin at your service!
     >> http://localhost:1111 to see your project.
     >> CTRL+C to stop.

-Still, you need to install all basic gems used for compiling templates.
-Do it using Sword `--install` flag:
+Now you need to install all basic gems used for compiling templates, if you haven't got any.
+Do it using the `--install` flag:

 ```sh
 sword --install